Robot Drummer: Learning Rhythmic Skills for Humanoid Drumming: Abstract

 \section{Abstract}

-Humanoid robots have seen remarkable advances in dexterity, balance, and locomotion, yet their role in expressive domains such as music performance remains largely unexplored.
-Musical tasks, like drumming, present unique challenges, including split-second timing, rapid contacts, and multi-limb coordination over performances lasting minutes.
-In this paper, we introduce Robot Drummer, a humanoid capable of expressive, high-precision drumming across a diverse repertoire of songs.
-We formulate humanoid drumming as sequential fulfillment of timed contacts and transform drum scores into a \textit{Rhythmic Contact Chain}.
-To handle the long-horizon nature of musical performance, we decompose each piece into fixed-length segments and train a single policy across all segments in parallel using reinforcement learning.
-Through extensive experiments on over thirty popular rock, metal, and jazz tracks, our results demonstrate that Robot Drummer consistently achieves high F1 scores.
+Musical tasks, like drumming, present unique challenges such as split-second timing, rapid contacts, and multi-limb coordination over performances lasting minutes.
+In this paper, we introduce Robot Drummer, a simulation framework for humanoid drumming across a diverse repertoire of songs.
+We formulate humanoid drumming as the realization of timed contact events encoded as a \textit{Rhythmic Contact Chain}.
+To handle the long-horizon nature of musical performance, we decompose each track into fixed-length segments and train a single policy across all segments in parallel using reinforcement learning.
+Through extensive experiments on over thirty popular tracks, our results demonstrate that Robot Drummer consistently achieves high F1 scores and enables efficient learning of long-horizon musical performances.
 The learned behaviors exhibit emergent human-like drumming strategies, such as cross-arm strikes, and adaptive stick assignments, demonstrating the potential of reinforcement learning to bring humanoid robots into the domain of creative musical performance.
 Project page: \href{https://robotdrummer.github.io}{robotdrummer.github.io}